Commitment to Diversity & Inclusion Mission

 The foundation of our commitment to inclusion of all attorneys is a formal mentoring program, which ensures that all of our associates are mentored and trained thereby providing clients with the highest level of quality service.
 Our formal mentoring program is specifically tailored to support diverse associates in their advancement in the firm and in meeting their professional goals and aspirations.

-We are proud to say that our firm has been recognized by prominent organizations as a recipient of awards and honors.
-This year, the firm received the following awards and ratings:
+We are proud to say that our firm has been recognized by prominent organizations for our diversity and inclusion efforts.
+This year, the firm received the following recognition:

-- Human Rights Campaign’s (HRC’s) Corporate Equality Index (CEI): For the fifth year in a row, Hinshaw was awarded a 100% rating, recognizing our commitment to diversity through promoting and protecting gay, lesbian, bisexual and transgender rights.
+- Human Rights Campaign Foundation's (HRC's) Corporate Equality Index (CEI): For the seventh year in a row (2010–2016), Hinshaw was awarded a 100% rating, recognizing our commitment to diversity through promoting and protecting gay, lesbian, bisexual and transgender rights.
 Hinshaw’s 100% rating marks it as one of HRC’s “Best Places to Work for LGBT Equality.”
-Only 81 of the 145 law firms who participated in the HRC's CEI received a 100% HRC rating.

 - The Florida Bar Young Lawyers Division's 2013 Diversity Award: An award which recognizes the entity that demonstrates the highest morality and respect for all persons and diversity, for efforts and allegiance to creating diversity and promoting a more diverse workplace.